What Do You Get Flying Alaska Airlines Basic Economy?

 Take a look.

 • Baggage: Get a personal item and carry-on bag for free; pay $30 each way for a checked bag.
-Read up on Alaska Airlines baggage fees
+Read our guide on Alaska Airlines baggage fees!

 • Boarding: Final boarding group.

 Buying basic economy rather than a main cabin fare will typically save you $15 to $30 each way.
 And naturally, Alaska Airlines does its best to convince travelers to opt up for the main cabin economy fare.
-Airlines measure the success of basic economy based on how many passengers pay to avoid it.
+Airlines from Alaska to United measure the success of basic economy based on how many passengers pay to avoid it.

 For many years, Alaska was more generous with basic economy than any other airlines when it came to seat selection.
 While most airlines don't allow basic economy flyers to pick a seat at all, travelers with an Alaska saver fare could freely pick the best seats remaining at the back of the plane – or pay a bit more for a seat closer to the front.